 Arrive in Oxford on Saturday and check into your hotel located in the heart of the city.
 Enjoy the treasures of this beautiful city today and stroll through our hand picked selection of the 3 most stunning college gardens of the University.
 Surrounded by magnificent buildings and sheltered within historic walls, these gardens are often intimate and set in fine courtyards and quadrangles with mixed and herbaceous borders, immaculate lawns and wonderful old trees.
 There is of course the occasional curiosity too.

 Oxford to Woodstock

-Your host will meet you, brief you and transfer you to our bike base before you head for the University Botanic Garden.
+Your host will meet you and brief you after breakfast.
+Collect your bikes from our bike base and head for the University Botanic Garden.
 Founded in the 1620s as a physic garden, it is one of the oldest scientific gardens in the world with one of the most diverse collections of plants totaling 8,000 different plant species.
 As well as the walled garden, there are glasshouses and grounds leading down to the Cherwell River.
 Leave Oxford along the pretty Oxford Canal to reach Woodstock with your overnight stay for the next 2 nights in the centre of this unspoilt Cotswolds village.

 13 miles (21 km)

 Woodstock to Rousham and back